Pylons/pyramid/docs/narr/contextfinding.rst

   the :mod:`repoze.bfg` view lookup subsystem is provided with a :term:`request`, a :term:`context` and a :term:`view name`.
 It is then responsible for finding and invoking a :term:`view callable`.
-  A view callable is a specific bit of code that receives the :term:`request` and which returns a :term:`response`, written and registered by the application developer.
+  A view callable is a specific bit of code written and registered by the application developer which receives the :term:`request` and which returns a :term:`response`.

 These two subsystems are are used by :mod:`repoze.bfg` serially: first, a :term:`context finding` subsystem does its job.
 Then the